technofocus-pte/trnsfrmoprtnAIdynmfldsrvc/Lab 1/Lab 1 – Configure Dynamics 365 Field Service.md

      ![A screenshot of a computer Description automatically generated](./media/image70.png)

-6. Sign in with your **Office 365 admin tenant** credentials on the pop-up window.
+6. Sign in with your **M365 admin tenant** credentials on the pop-up window.

      ![A screenshot of a computer Description automatically generated](./media/image71.png)